marcusoftnet/marcusoftnet.github.io/_posts/2023-03-06-how-i-tackled-a-hard-problem-in-a-new-language.md

 ## Implementation - my strategy

 Since I don't know the math and am very new to Scala I realized that I needed to create tests to ensure that I got the algorithm correct.
-I now could check that using the OmniCaclulator as my source of truth.
+I now could check that using the OmniCalculator as my source of truth.

 In Google Sheets I generated a bunch (20+) test cases by creating one column for temp, one for humidity.
 I then randomized some data within reason: